 - The value of any awards and prizes received during contests, games, and other events conducted for the purpose of advertising goods, work, and services, in excess of set limits, is taxed at 35%.

-- Loans taken with interdependent entity (i.e. entity on which individual has direct or indirect control), with employer or represent the offset of counterclaim from individual to the lender considered as "beneficial loans".
-Interest rates on beneficial loans are less than 9% (for non-Russian currency loan) and less than 2/3 of refinancing rate of the Central bank of Russia (for ruble nominated loans).
-The difference between the actual interest paid and interest recalculated at respective rate is taxed at 35%.
+- Loans taken with an interdependent entity (i.e. an entity in which the individual has direct or indirect control), with an employer, or representing the offset of a counterclaim from an individual to the lender, which are considered as 'beneficial loans'.
+Interest rates on beneficial loans are less than 9% (for non-Russian currency loan) and less than 2/3 of refinancing rate of the Central bank of Russia (for ruble denominated loans).
+The difference between the actual interest paid and interest recalculated at the respective rate is taxed at 35%.